sarah-you/c0323-code-solutions/http-messages/http-messages-quiz-notes.md

 HTTP method, request target (URL), and HTTP version;

-- What three things are on the start-line of an HTTP **response** message? protocol version (HTTP/1.1), status code (success/failure such as code 20, 404, 302), and status text;
+- What three things are on the start-line of an HTTP **response** message? protocol version (HTTP/1.1), status code (success/failure such as code 200, 404, 302), and status text;

 - What are HTTP headers?
 allow client and server to pass additional info with HTTP request or response;

-- Where would you go if you wanted to learn more about a specific HTTP Header?
+- Where would you go if you wanted to learn more about a specific HTTP Header? mdn or the API documentation of API you're using;
-HTTPie

 - Is a body required for a valid HTTP request or response message? no not all requests or response has one;